nuswifi/nuswifi.github.io/README.md

 GitHub Repository for the NUS Wi-Fi project

 # Introduction
-This GitHub Repository stores the interactive JavaScript, HTML and CSS elements used for the GE4401 Honours Thesis "Inferring Semantic Trajectories from Wi-Fi Tracking Data to analyse Urban Phenology and Travel Behaviour".
+This GitHub Repository stores the interactive JavaScript, HTML and CSS elements used for the GE4401 Honours Thesis "*Inferring Semantic Trajectories from Wi-Fi Tracking Data to analyse Urban Phenology and Travel Behaviour*".

 CTRL-click each link to open each link in a new tab.